 Consultants & Culture: The Good, the Bad and the Ugly

-At Aerossurance we do believe culture and leadership are critical to safety.
+At Aerossurance we believe culture and leadership are critical to business performance.
+A 2016 Deloitte research report showed 86% and 89% of executives rate these as important priorities.
 Organisations are however often tempted by offers of ‘diagnoses’ from consultants promising to diagnose their culture or leadership and by implication, prescribe a ‘cure’.
 There is something soothing in the idea that your organisation’s problems can be cured as easily as visiting a doctor.
 However, General Practitioners often match symptoms to off-the-shelf remedies in consultations lasting minutes, then adjusting if the symptoms persist.
 Similarly, there is no equivalent of a hospital monitor to plug into an organisation.

 Internationally renowned social psychologist Professor Edgar Schein, author of the highly influential Organizational Culture and Leadership, has commented that in his view, “simple culture diagnoses and cultural change fixes rarely accomplish what the clients want” (see Humble Consultanting p25).
 That’s because Schein contends, “organisational problems are increasingly complex, messy and unstable” and over reliance on supposed diagnostic tools “will at minimum waste time and at a maximum do unanticipated harm” (p172).
 He believes that while culture can be described and understood, it can’t be quantified.